 When day-to-day life is already hectic with the demands of life, work, and home, the thought of listing a City Centre house for sale and trying to keep it ready for showing can get sellers to start panicking.
+It can be even trickier if you're still living in your house because you have to balance keeping it ready for an open house or showing while making sure you still have what you need.

 The math is simple - keeping a tidy home is far easier when there is no clutter.
 This is why it makes very good sense to give yourself an advantage from the start by sorting and disposing of all unneeded or unwanted items in your home before it goes on the market.
-To do this without creating unnecessary stress, set small goals and work on removing clutter in one room or area for a half-hour or hour every day using a three container system.
+To do this without creating unnecessary stress, set small goals and work on removing clutter in one room or area for a half-hour or hour every day using a three-container system.

 - the first container should be a trash bag for any item that is broken or badly worn